adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 categories: js
 ---

 A polyfill can be described as a piece of code that provides the technology that you expect the browser to provide natively, flattening the API landscape.
-This *sounds* wonderful doesn't it?
-Just include the polyfill, and assume all browsers provide the API.
-However, this can be very problematic, particularly on the client-side, due to the frailty of the Host environment.
-As David Mark rightly states:
+I am a huge proponent of Outside-in Development, and so the idea of flattening or normalising the browsers appears to be a great idea.
+In reality however, this can be very problematic, particularly due to the frailty of the Host environment, the *browser*.
+David Mark sums up the problem:

 > "Use wrappers.
 Do *not* augment host objects.
 You don't own them and you certainly don't want to try to implement 100% of the standard functionality (just implement what you need).
 Besides host objects are allowed to throw exceptions just for *reading* their properties (and some do just that in IE)."

-So if the executive summary isn't enough, read on as I break down what David is saying.
+If David's executive summary isn't quite enough juice for you, then read on as I break down some of the points.

 ## 1. Augmenting Host and Native objects is a bad idea

 It's well known that messing with host objects [[0](#ref0)] and to a slightly lesser extent, native objects [[1](#ref1)] is an ill-advised technique that's prone to error.
 Polyfills rely on this technique and so they are, by their very nature, prone to error.

-## 2. Effort to implement full standard
+## 2. Implementing entire standard is very hard and sometimes unnecessary

-When choosing to polyfill, you paint yourself into a corner by having to recreate the entire standard.
+When choosing the polyfill technique, you unfortunately paint yourself into a corner &mdash; you now have to recreate all aspects of that API.
 This makes the job significantly harder, perhaps impossible *and* is often unnecessary to build the feature you want.
 This is why context is so important.
 Let's explore this further with two examples...

 ### 2.1 A polyfill that works